wdmg/yii2-news/README.md

         ]);
     ?>

-# Status and version [in progress development]
+# Status and version [ready to use]
+* v.1.0.3 - Added hasMany for Users, some translations
 * v.1.0.2 - Added news image and thumbnails, draft view from backend
 * v.1.0.1 - Added module views and updating controllers
-* v.1.0.0 - Added models, controllers and base views